 - Grevillea seaspray can also be grown as a low-growing, beautifully flowering hedge.
 While their growth is not overly dense, they’re great to border patios, flowerbeds, and even pools.

 Are you thinking of adding some other grevilleas to your garden landscape?
-Here are a few of our other incredible grevillea guides:
+Here is our main Grevillea guide.

 Get Ready to Grow Grevillea Seaspray Today!